estuary/flow/site/docs/reference/Connectors/capture-connectors/amazon-kinesis.md

 This connector captures data from Amazon Kinesis streams.

-[`ghcr.io/estuary/source-kinesis:dev`](https://github.com/estuary/connectors/pkgs/container/source-kinesis) provides the latest connector image when using the Flow GitOps environment.
+[`ghcr.io/estuary/source-kinesis:dev`](https://github.com/estuary/connectors/pkgs/container/source-kinesis) provides the latest connector image.
 You can also follow the link in your browser to see past image versions.

 ## Prerequisites